Yvancg/duck-meme-bot/README.md

 ## Overview

 Duck Meme Bot is an automated bot that sources duck memes from X.com (formerly Twitter) using the `#duckmemes` hashtag and posts them to a specified Telegram channel.
-The bot is scheduled to run hourly using GitHub Actions, ensuring that your Telegram channel is continuously updated with fresh content.
+The bot is scheduled to run every 6 hours using GitHub Actions, ensuring that your Telegram channel is continuously updated with fresh content.

 ## Features